 - Perfect Flour Blend

-Cross-Contamination: The GFCO certified Namaste Foods’ dedicated gluten-free facility.
+Cross-Contact: The GFCO certified Namaste Foods’ dedicated gluten-free facility.
 Moreover, Namaste’s suppliers must provide non-contamination certificates.
 Namaste Foods also uses ELISA gluten testing to ensure that their products come in at less than 10 ppm.
 (Source: Namaste Foods)

-- All-Purpose Flour Artisan Blend
+- All-Purpose Flour Mix

-- Nut Flour Blend
+- Organic Tiger Nut Flour

 - Simply Balanced Gluten Free Flour Blend